-The reasons for the differences between predictions by AlphaFold 2 and AlphaFold 3 could be varied.
-For example, differences in sampling of predictions, which is expected to correlate with success rate (37) (25 models per AlphaFold 2 run versus five per AlphaFold 3 run on the server) and/or differences in handling intrinsically disordered regions, for which structures can be identified by AlphaFold 2 if they conditionally fold (38).
-Modifications to these algorithms that extend capabilities continue to be developed (e.g., modeling of interacting interfaces within intrinsically disordered regions (39), predicting multiple conformations (40), and predicting large protein assemblies (41)).
-Therefore, further comparisons as newer algorithms for predicting protein-protein interactions continue to be developed (e.g. (42)) and customized exploration of criteria for interactions (43) may be useful for determining when each algorithm can aid the generation of hypotheses.
+The reasons for the differences between predictions by AlphaFold 2 (AF 2) and AlphaFold 3 (AF 3) could be varied.
+For example, differences in sampling of predictions, which are expected to correlate with success rate (37) (25 models per AF 2 run versus five per AF 3 run on the server) and/or differences in handling intrinsically disordered regions, for which structures can be identified by AF 2 if they conditionally fold (38).
+Modifications to these algorithms that extend capabilities continue to be developed [e.g. modeling of interacting interfaces within intrinsically disordered regions (39), predicting multiple conformations (40) and predicting large protein assemblies (41)].
+Therefore, further comparisons as newer algorithms for predicting protein-protein interactions continue to be developed [e.g. (42)] and customized exploration of criteria for interactions (43) may be useful for determining when each algorithm can aid the generation of hypotheses.

-Convergence and rarity of models support the use of flexible criteria for initial screens.
+Convergence and rarity of models support the use of flexible criteria for initial screens

-The RNH-1.3:RDE-3 complex is supported by relatively high-confidence models predicted using AF 2 and AF 3 (Fig. 4A and 4B), rnh-1.3 RNA accumulates in rde-3(-) animals (44,45), and both rnh-1.3 and rde-3 were featured in the abstract of an early publication (46).
+The RNH-1.3:RDE-3 complex is supported by relatively highconfidence models predicted using AF 2 and AF 3 (Figure 4A and B), rnh-1.3 RNA accumulates in rde-3(-) animals (44,45) and both rnh-1.3 and rde-3 were featured in the abstract of an early publication (46).
 Therefore, we examined the predicted interactions between RNH-1.3 and RDE-3 in detail to refine the criteria for identifying candidate interactors and to analyze the potential reasons for differences between predictions by AF 2 and AF 3.